SwethaAnish/image-processing/README.md

 # image-processing
-Basic concepts of image processing are implemented using C++ and Python
+Basic concepts of image processing implemented using Python